 This course was created and produced by Chris Breen.
 We are honored to host this content in our library.

-Hi, I'm Chris Breen.
+- [Voiceover] Hi, I'm Chris Breen.
 Thanks for tuning into the iPad for Business.
-The days when the iPad was mocked as nothing more than a large iPod Touch are over.
+The days when the iPad was mocked as nothing more than a large iPod touch are over.
 Increasingly, professionals are leaving laptops at home and taking their iPads to the office and on business trips.
 While the iPad is not yet a complete laptop replacement, it can be a very handy business partner.
 In this course, we'll look at ways that you can be more efficient getting information into and out of your iPad.
-I'll show you how to set up an Exchange account, log into a private company network, and store and access passwords.
+I'll show you how to set up an Exchange account, log into a company virtual private network, and store and access passwords.

-Syncing data between your iPad, computer, and cloud based services is crucial to ensure that you have access to all the information you need.
+Syncing data between your iPad, computer, and cloud-based services is crucial to ensure that you have access to all the information you need.
 I show you how to do just that.
-Although there's no native version of Microsoft Office for the iPad, I demonstrate how to take the Office documents you have, and edit and share them with apps that support Office.
-I provide tips on how to set up a presentation, and create one on your iPad.
-And finally, I offer tips on securing your iPad so that should the bad thing happen, your data is protected and possibly you'll be able recover a lost or stolen iPad.
+Although there's no native version of Microsoft Office for the iPad, I demonstrate how to take the office documents you have and edit and share them with apps that support Office.
+I provide tips on how to set up a presentation and create one on your iPad.
+And finally, I offer tips on securing your iPad so that, should the bad thing happen, your data is protected and possibly, you'll be able to recover a lost or stolen iPad.

-Nothing but a large iPod Touch?
+Nothing but a large iPod touch?
 Hardly, as you'll soon learn in the iPad for Business.
 Let's get started.